Communication lower bounds for nested bilinear algorithms via rank expansion of Kronecker products: Summary of General Lower Bound Results

 \begin{defn} We say function $f(x)$ is \textit{log-log concave} (resp. \textit{convex}) if $\ln(f)$ is concave (resp. convex) in $\ln(x)$. \end{defn}

 The class of log-log concave functions contains many functions that can serve as tight rank expansion lower bounds, such as logarithms and polynomials with a leading term that has an exponent greater than or equal to 1.
 For further discussions, see Section~\ref{sec:main_proof_2}.
-For log-log concave rank expansion functions, we obtain the following bound for nested bilinear algorithms. \begin{restatable}{theorem}{mainthmtwo} Let $\gs_i$ be a rank expansion lower bound of $\bA_i \in \R^{m_i \times n_i}$ for $i = 1,2,\ldots,p$ ($p\geq 2$), and let $\bC = \bigotimes_{i = 1}^p \bA_i$.
-If $\gs_i$ are concave and log-log concave and satisfy $\gs_i(0) = 0$, then
+For log-log concave rank expansion functions, we obtain the following bound for nested bilinear algorithms.